On opening the book one will

 the book he devoted himself to them with hands clasped in prayer.

-It presents Miyamoto as a person who depended
+The Prologue: It presents Miyamoto as a person who depended

 upon Kie, realising Hyoho (the path to enlightenment) as a means,